Flavorful Baked Rice with Tuna

 Eggplant holds a special place in this recipe.
 Its tender texture and ability to absorb flavors makes it the star ingredient.
 It's particularly gratifying to see even vegetable-hesitant diners coming back for seconds.

-recette de Riz aux légumes & thon au four Save for Later
+recette de Riz aux légumes & thon au four Pin it

 recette de Riz aux légumes & thon au four | Tastyhush.com